Should You Consider a Cash-Out Refinance?

 One of the biggest advantages is a cash-out refinance gives you the cash you need.
 You can use the cash for various reasons, such as renovating or putting an addition on your home, to make a purchase like a car or to pay for college expenses for one of your kids.

 Since a cash-out refinance allows you to refinance your existing mortgage while simultaneously pulling your equity out in the form of cash, you can lower the interest rate on your mortgage.
-This is assuming that refinance interests are lower than the existing interest rate you have on your mortgage.
+This is assuming that refinance interests rates are lower than the existing interest rate you have on your mortgage.

 You can consolidate your debt with the cash that you pull out of your home.
 You can use the cash to pay off high interest credit cards, car loans or other high interest rate loans.
 Debt consolidation can help you decrease the amount of interest you are paying and combines multiple payments into one payment, which can make paying bills faster and easier.
 If you are paying off your credit cards, it reduces your credit utilization ratio.
 The reduction of your credit utilization ratio can help to boost your credit score.